dwachtell/Competing-Tube-Tilt-2/README.md

 A online version of the Competing Tube Tilt Experiment.
 The original experiment, performed in MATLAB needs to be brought online during these COVID times.
 So this program will do that.

-The major difference between this and the OnlineCompetingTubeTilt is that the experiemnt emphazises the characters on the screeen by asking what direction 'Davis' is looking at
+The major difference between this and the OnlineCompetingTubeTilt is that the experiemnt emphazises the characters on the screeen by asking what direction 'Will' is looking at

 Run me @ https://guterstam.se/OnlineTubeTilt-2/index.html